 - Rick Roberts (Film, Television, Theatre Industry

 "Jen was my teacher from grade 2-5 and during that time, she developed and fostered my love of learning.
-Her holistic, Waldorf centered pedagogy created a learning environment that taught me not only the curriculum, but valuable life lessons.
+Her holistic education focused, Waldorf pedagogy created a learning environment that taught me not only the curriculum, but valuable life lessons.
 Her delivery was never through one medium alone, but rather she brought in stories, experiential activities, and songs to bring the lessons to life.
 Since my time as Jen’s student, I have gone on to graduate from the University of Toronto and I am currently completing a postgraduate certificate for Human Resources Management.
 I always credit my Waldorf education and Jen for laying an amazing foundation for my academic and professional success."

 - Jonah (student from 2002-2006)

 "I had the pleasure of having Jennifer as my teacher throughout my early grade school years in a Waldorf school.
 As a student with learning challenges, I found her teaching style to be engaging and accommodating for all students in her classroom.
 Her captivating stories, songs and artistic expression fostered a deep love for the arts and education that is still prevalent in my life today."

 "Having my mom for a teacher was good.
 The only thing was that there was no space for secrets like mother's day cards.
 The benefit was the link between school work and home work - I always had support from mom who really understood my school experience.
 I was always encouraged to do projects that were home based but school inspired, now I love projects in high school."